 - Adjust the correct tension with the adjusting screw;

-Important: A correctly tensioned chain slides easily over the bar with light hand pressure and does not make a noise or stall.
+Important: A correctly tensioned blade slides easily over the bar with light hand pressure and does not make a noise or stall.
 At the same time, when properly tensioned, the links should not sag.

 - Tighten the nuts and check the tension and correct if necessary